-To convince your body that it is not starving, and more importantly, that it is not in danger, you must eat on a regular basis.
+Eat on a regular basis to convince your body that it is not starving and that it’s not in danger.
 Keeping your blood sugar stable prevents the release of large amounts of cortisol and, in the long run, decreases the burden on the adrenal glands.
 I recommend that you eat three balanced meals and two snacks per day.
 Make sure they are at intervals throughout the day that work with your bodies’ natural circadian rhythm.

 Cortisol has a natural rhythm, that works well with your circadian rhythm.
 Typically, cortisol is highest in the morning, and decreases gradually as the day progresses; it is lowest at night so restful sleep can occur.
 Eating increases cortisol, so ideally you’ll eat your largest meal early in the day, giving your body the time it needs to process it for optimal well-being.

 It’s way too easy to reach for a cup of coffee or a cookie to keep you going in the afternoon.
 So many of my patients say they have sugary snacks and caffeine because they are so easy to grab and give them quick energy.
 But trust me, eating this way is not going to help you feel good – or help you meet your weight goals.
 Often, sugar or caffeine leads to an even bigger drop in energy as the blood sugar plummets after the initial spike.
-If energy is what you need, add foods high in nutrients support the adrenals, such as blueberries, broccoli, ginger, avocado and, of course, lean proteins.
+If energy is what you need, add foods high in nutrients that support the adrenals, such as:

 Tip: It’s important to consider adding a pharmaceutical grade multivitamin/mineral complex and adaptogenic herbs like the ones we offer in our store.
 Adrenal expert Shawn Talbott, PhD, writes, “When it comes to dietary supplementation for stress adaptation and cortisol control, the first line of defense appears in the form of a comprehensive multivitamin/mineral supplement…”